QuentinRougemont/coho_ldscp_genomics/README.md

 ############################# Filtering RAW VCF ###########################

-# in stacks populations was runn requiring:
+# in stacks populations was run requiring:
 # SNP Genotyped in : >70% of the samples
 #                    >70% of the population